-The Quitline helps to eliminate barriers to tobacco cessation by providing free services from a certified Quit Coach through traditional phone calls, text, email or web chat.
+Quit With Us, Louisiana helps to eliminate barriers to tobacco cessation by providing free services from a certified Quit Coach through traditional phone calls, text, email and web chat.
 These services may not otherwise be offered in local communities or through health plans.

 Well-Ahead Louisiana was created in 2014 to engage community leaders to make changes at policy, system, and environmental levels to move Louisiana’s health forward.

 As the chronic disease prevention and healthcare access arm of the Louisiana Department of Health, it drives collaboration across the state to connect Louisiana communities to a healthier future.